-Late-start courses are designed to accommodate students who enroll after the term begins.
+Late-start courses start later in the semester as indicated in the CCD schedule.
 Credit earned through late-start courses is identical to credit earned through any other CCD course.
 Class duration, start dates and end dates vary; you should check the course schedule for complete details.